joj-macho/Computational-Programming-Playground/bisection-method/README.md

 ## How it Works

-- The `main()` initiates the root finding process using the bisection method.
+- The `main()` function initiates the root finding process using the bisection method.
-- The `bisection()` function implements the bisection method to find the root of a given function.
+- The `bisect()` function implements the bisection method to find the root of a given function.
 - The method iteratively narrows down the interval containing the root by evaluating the function at the midpoint and updating the interval based on the sign of the function value.